 Packages are flexiable depending on your needs, including how many sessions you require, and if you chose to include postnatal care.
 However it's worth noting, until I finish my mentoring period, I am charging a reduced rate for clients to reflect this.
 Your first appointment with me will be a consultation, which is always free.
-Please send me an email, and we can arrange to meet in person and discuss your needs.
+Please send me an email, and we can arrange to talk and discuss your needs.

 Do you give medical advice?

 It's really important for me to state that I'm not medically trained, and as such I can never give medical advice.
 I can however signpost you to the latest advice, and medical practicioners in your area.
 I am not a replacement for a midwife, and I cannot do my job without one present.
 If you are looking for alternative care, it may be worth investing in an independant midwife.
 I can talk to you about this before you hire them, and would be happy to work alongside them.

 I'm having an elective c-section, can I still hire you?